 files in the

 static directory.
-Any files/folders that you place in the
+Any files/directories that you place in the

-Note that the static folder provides an alternative to colocation.
+Note that the static directory provides an alternative to co-location.
 For example, imagine that you had the following directory structure (a simplified version of the structure presented above):

 . └── content └── blog ├── configuration │ └── index.md // -> https://mywebsite.com/blog/configuration/ └── _index.md // -> https://mywebsite.com/blog/

-content/blog/configurationfolder and then link it with a relative path from the
+content/blog/configurationdirectory and then link to it with a relative path from the

-static/blog/configurationfolder and link it in exactly the same way as if you had colocated it.
-If you do this, the generated files will be identical to if you had colocated; the only difference will be that all static files will be saved in the static folder rather than in the content folder.
-Depending on your organizational needs, this may be better or worse.
+static/blog/configurationdirectory and link to it in exactly the same way as if you had co-located it.
+If you do this, the generated files will be identical to those obtained if you had co-located the image; the only difference will be that all static files will be saved in the static directory rather than in the content directory.
+The choice depends on your organizational needs.

 static/images.
-Using this approach, you would no longer be able to use relative links, but could use an absolute link to
+Using this approach, you can no longer use relative links.
+Instead, you must use an absolute link to

 images/[filename]to access your image.
 This might be preferable for small sites or for sites that associate images with multiple pages (e.g., logo images that appear on every page).